texas-robocamp/texas-robocamp.github.io/virtual/programming/decisions.md

 - Our `deposit` function has a similar bug right now with negative numbers.
 Modify it so that you can only input positive values.
 - Most banks also have a deposit limit.
 Create a member variable `float depositLimit` and modify your `deposit` function to also prevent users from depositing too much money at once.
+- Modify the main function to allow users to input a deposit amount.
+Check the functionality of the previous two steps (i.e, ensure the deposit is not negative and not above the maximum limit).

 {{site.data.alerts.callout_red_cup}}
 [Exercise 3.5.2]